psychedelumen/home/src/site/notes/ResearchNotes/Psychedelics and neuroplasticity.md

 >
 > HERTZ, M. (1963a).
 LSD-behandlingen som stress og katalysator for laereprocesser.
 [LSD-Treatments as a Stress Factor and Catalyst in Learning Processes]. _Nordisk Psykiatrisk Tidsskrift_, _17_, 169–177. [https://doi.org/10.3109/08039486309132762](https://doi.org/10.3109/08039486309132762)
 >
-> HERTZ, M. (1963b). _LSD-behandlingen som stress og katalysator for laereprocesser.
-[LSD-Treatments as a Stress Factor and Catalyst in Learning Processes.]
-Nordisk Psykiatrisk Tidsskrift 17: 169-177_.
->
 > HERTZ, M. (1967). _The Mechanism of the LSD Treatment as Viewed from the Aspect of Learning Processes.
 In: Abramson, Harold A. (ed.): The Use of LSD in Psychotherapy and Alcoholism.
 Indianapolis/New York/Kansas City: Bobbs Merrill 1967, pp_.
 661–669.
 >
 > HERTZ, M. (1968).
 LSD Stress and Learning. _Acta Psychiatrica Scandinavica_, _203_(Suppl.), 201–204. [https://doi.org/10.1111/j.1600-0447.1968.tb01991.x](https://doi.org/10.1111/j.1600-0447.1968.tb01991.x)